-2.1 Traditional vs. Precision Agriculture
+1. Traditional vs. precision agriculture

-Traditional agriculture and precision agriculture are two approaches of farming that differ in their methods, technologies and goals (Table 1.1).
+Traditional agriculture and precision agriculture are two approaches of farming that differ in their methods, and technologies (Table 1.1).
 Traditional agriculture is rooted in historical practices and is often more accessible to small-scale farmers.
 Precision agriculture, on the other hand, leverages modern technology to optimize farming practices, However, both traditional and precision agriculture have their unique advantages and challenges.